Why Am I Experiencing Tenderness Around the Wart with Viral Verrucae?

 Why Does Tenderness Around the Wart Develop in Viral Verrucae?

 This symptom does not show up in everyone.
 In fact, many people with viral verrucae do not feel any pain or other signs for months.
-But when there is tenderness, it is usually because of some reasons, like the ones talked about in J Am Acad Dermatol.
+But when there is tenderness, it is usually because of some reasons, as the ones talked about in J Am Acad Dermatol.

-1.Wart Proliferation and Dermal Compression
+1. Wart Proliferation and Dermal Compression

-As viral verrucae go deeper into the skin—especially plantar warts types—they can press on nerves nearby.
+As viral verrucae go deeper into the skin—especially plantar wart types—they can press on nerves nearby.
 This pressure is what makes there be a feeling of pain in that spot.
 If the wart is in a thicker part of the foot, like the heel or the ball, there is more chance that it will make you feel pain even if you do not touch it.

-2.Secondary Skin Damage
+2. Secondary Skin Damage

 Your immune system may see viral verrucae as something that should not be there and start an inflammatory response.
 This is good because it shows your body is fighting the wart.
 But because of this, you may feel some pain, have swelling, and see redness in that spot.